3F/web.vsSBE/_doc/Features/Exclude projects.md

 ]
 ```

-* Manage for others projects:
+* Manage for other projects:

 ```java